Do Go On - 331 - Raoul Wallenberg; The Swedish Schindler

 Like, I don't know if I can put it in stronger terms than that.

-Stronger than real, real assholes.
+Um, stronger than real, real assholes.

 No, I don't think I can think of anything stronger.

-Yeah.
-No, I think that's about right, yeah.
+Yeah, no, I think that's about right, yeah.

 I don't mean to be impolite, but I dislike them strongly.